hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-2.md

 **Have all the required services for HDF and HDP sandbox started up?**

 If unsure, you can login to HDF Ambari at [http://sandbox-hdf.hortonworks.com:8080](http://sandbox-hdf.hortonworks.com:8080).
 You can also HDP Ambari at [http://sandbox-hdp.hortonworks.com:8080](http://sandbox-hdp.hortonworks.com:8080).
 If you haven't setup Ambari `admin` password, refer to the link: [admin-password-reset](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#admin-password-reset) cause you will need the password for performing Ambari REST API Calls and operating on services in the Ambari UI.
 For resetting Ambari Admin password on HDF, open HDF web shell client at [http://sandbox-hdf.hortonworks.com:4200](http://sandbox-hdf.hortonworks.com:4200).
 For resetting Ambari Admin password on HDP, open HDP web shell client at [http://sandbox-hdp.hortonworks.com:4200](http://sandbox-hdp.hortonworks.com:4200).
 With both web shell clients, initial login is `root/hadoop`, if it is your first login, then you will be prompted to reset your password, make sure to remember it.
 The Ambari Dashboard will **Background Operations Running window**, which is accessible by the gear icon at the top right of Ambari.
 From there, you should see **Start All Services** with a green progress bar near it.
 On **HDF**, verify **NiFi** started.
-On **HDP**, verify **HDFS**, **Spark2** and **Zeppelin** started.
+On **HDP**, verify **HDFS**, **Spark2**, **HBase** and **Zeppelin** started.
 Otherwise, start them.

 ## Manually Setup Development Platforms